What is a chest MRI?

 - artificial heart valves

-You may need to fast for four to six hours before the exam—check with your doctor to be sure.
+You may need to fast for four to six hours before the exam.
+Check with your doctor to be sure.

 Your doctor may require the use of a special dye to highlight an area of concern.
 This dye, gadolinium, is administered through an IV.
-It is different from the dye used during a CT scan.
+It’s different from the dye used during a CT scan.
 While allergic reactions to the dye are rare, alert your doctor of any concerns before the dye is injected.

 The machine will make some thumping and whirring noises as the images are being taken.
-Many hospitals offer earplugs, while others have televisions or headphones to help you pass the time—the test can last up to 90 minutes.
+Many hospitals offer earplugs, while others have televisions or headphones to help you pass the time.
+The test can last up to 90 minutes.

 If the images are projected onto film, it can take some hours for the film to develop.
 It will also take some time for your doctor to review the images and interpret them.
 More modern machines display images on a computer, which allows your doctor to view them more quickly.

-Your doctor will most likely call you in for an appointment to discuss your results, and plan a treatment for problems identified.
-If your results were normal, he or she may order more tests to help diagnosis the cause of your symptoms.
+Your doctor will most likely call you in for an appointment to discuss your results and plan treatment for problems identified.
+If your results were normal, they may order more tests to help diagnose the cause of your symptoms.